Course Offerings 25/26

 Readings:

-• Readings this week are the same as last week, but also include:
+- Readings this session are the same as last session, but also include:

 Topic: Trivalent Theories & the Definite Descriptor

-This week we will explore trivalent theories of presupposition and examine the semantics of definite descriptions.
+This session we will explore trivalent theories of presupposition and examine the semantics of definite descriptions.

 Readings: